JProfiler HelpDownload

 Recording data

 The JProfiler agent only collects the profiling data.
 The JProfiler UI is started separately and connects to the profiling agent through a socket.
-This means that it is actually irrelevant if the profiled JVM is running on the local machine or on a remote machine - the communication mechanism between the profiling agent and the JProfiler UI is always the same.
+For secure connections to remote servers, you can configure JProfiler to automatically create SSH tunnels.

 From the JProfiler UI, you can instruct the agent to record data, display the profiling data in the UI and save snapshots to disk.
 As an alternative to the UI, the profiling agent can be controlled through its MBean.
 A command line tool that uses this MBean is bin/jpcontroller.